mauvera94/notes-garage/Bounce Rate.md

 #### **Interpreting Bounce Rate**
 - **High bounce rates** may indicate a lack of engagement or relevance.
 However, for certain types of websites—such as those providing concise information or landing pages with specific calls-to-action—a high bounce rate may not signal a problem.
 - **Low bounce rates** typically suggest visitors are engaging with multiple pages, indicating a higher level of interest or interaction.
+- Bounce rate is also one kind of the more general [[Drop Off Rate]] where a visitor doesn't continue in the flow after the paged viewed.